 Barry Wilson trained at the Camberwell School of Art and was taught by influential artists such as Bruce Mclean, Cornelia Parker, Jock Mcfadden and Ian Mckeever.
-Before becoming a full time artist Barry worked in film and television painting scenery and fronting a changing rooms style tv programme called ‘Room Raiders’.
-As an interior designer, my love of paint finishes and gold leaf lead to my obsession with gold and the techniques that can be applied to it.
+Before becoming a full time artist Barry worked in film and television painting scenery and fronting a changing rooms style TV programme called ‘Room Raiders’.
+Barry states “as an interior designer, my love of paint finishes and gold leaf lead to my obsession with gold and the techniques that can be applied to it”.

 Barry’s highly distinctive paintings have been exhibited in major museums and galleries worldwide with international acclaim, winning the celebrated Saatchi award in 2012.